 Best for Social Platforms

 According to research conducted by MediaScience and the Ehrenberg-Bass Institute, 6-second ads have been found to generate 60% of the impact of a 30-second ad.
 The study suggests that shorter ads can be effective as ad length has diminishing returns, with the majority of the effect being delivered within the first five seconds of exposure.
 Surprisingly, even ultra-short 2-second ads are more effective than the first few seconds of a full 30-second spot.
-In a study comparing 2-second edits of regular video ads to a 30-second ad, 90% of viewers recognized the product in the 2-second edit, while only 46% did so after the first two seconds of the longer commercial.
+In a study comparing 2-second edits of regular video ads to a 30-second ad, 90% of viewers recognised the product in the 2-second edit, while only 46% did so after the first two seconds of the longer commercial.
 Additionally, 70% of viewers understood the message of the 2-second edit compared to 25% in the first two seconds of the original long commercial.

 This level of effectiveness makes short-form video ads an ideal fit for social media, where the average mobile post is only seen for 1.7 seconds on platforms like Facebook, Twitter, Instagram, and Snapchat.
-A 6-second video that emphasizes the message works for various social media platforms, including feeds, stories, YouTube, and Snapchat.
+A 6-second video that emphasises the message works for various social media platforms, including feeds, stories, YouTube, and Snapchat.
 The video can be shot to be cropped to square, landscape, and vertical, making it truly multi-platform.
 While a 2-second video may not convey a complex message, it can capture viewers' attention and leave an impression in their minds, similar to a good animated GIF, TikTok filter, or boomerang.

 Creative for Short-form ads

 Crafting effective short-form ads can be difficult due to the limited time available to develop the creative and convey a message.
 However, incorporating triggers that connect the brand to the ad can facilitate swift recognition.
 Two AI-powered studies offer creative recommendations for achieving success with short-form videos, such as: